mplutka/tm-bt-led/README.md

 3. Watch the code output, the device should display "F1 2019" or "ASSE CORS" if all went well.

 4. Start the game itself and enjoy (hopefully).
-You need to activate and configure telemetry broadcast in the settings (change IP and leave frequency at 60Hz).
+For F1 2019 you need to activate and configure telemetry broadcast in the settings (change IP and leave frequency at 60Hz).